 Compensation Information for Surgical Techs in Minnesota

-Educational Requirements for Surgical Techs in Minnesota
+Certification Requirements for Surgical Techs in Minnesota

-The educational requirements to become a surgical tech in Minnesota involve graduating from a Surgical Technology Program accredited by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.
-These programs typically last two semesters but can be shorter or longer depending rigor.
 To become a Certified Surgical Technician, graduates of surgical technology programs must also receive passing marks on an examination administered by the National Board of Surgical Technology and Surgical Assisting.
 To maintain this certification, surgical technicians must complete 60 hours of continuing education courses in the four years following certification.